NUBIC/ncs_staff_portal/README.md

     # weekly email reminder can be enable or disable for the particular deployment.
     email_reminder = false

-    # Google Analytics account number to analyze staff portal's traffic data
+    # Google Analytics account number to analyze NCS Navigator Ops's traffic data
     google_analytics_number = "UA-1234"

 ### Deployment

-Staff Portal is deployed with [capistrano][cap] from a workstation.
+NCS Navigator Ops is deployed with [capistrano][cap] from a workstation.
 On the workstation, you need to create a configuration file `/etc/nubic/db/ncs_deploy.yml` to describe where it should be deployed to.